-Registration is now open, and we will accept your application by March 6, 2022.
-The program runs from April 1- May 31, 2022.
+Registration is now closed for 2022.
 INSIGHT REACH is supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), it is a continuation of our NIH-funded program that will connect students globally with a shared interest in Injury and Violence Prevention Research.

 Offered for a limited time only once a year, the INSIGHT REACH Program is a free online extension of HIPRC’s undergraduate Summer Research Training Program.